WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/migration-faq.md

 The original WalletConnect protocol, which is often referred to as WalletConnect v1.0, was launched in 2018.
 Following a redesign aimed at enhancing protocol performance, WalletConnect v2.0 was launched in late 2021.
 This new version of the WalletConnect protocol offers improvements including multi-chain support, a new Relay URL API, and an end user experience that is faster, reliable, and more seamless.

-We are now carrying out this migration as WalletConnect v2.0 is not backward compatible with WalletConnect v1.0, which was sunset in fall 2022.
+We are now carrying out this migration as WalletConnect v2.0 is not backward compatible with WalletConnect v1.0, for which we announced the sunset in [fall 2022](https://medium.com/walletconnect/walletconnect-v1-0-sunset-notice-and-migration-schedule-8af9d3720d2e).
 It is therefore necessary to migrate wallets and apps to WalletConnect v2.0 in a coordinated manner to ensure that there is a seamless transition and minimize any potential for disruption for end users.

 ## What are the differences between WalletConnect v1.0 and v2.0?